 Walking is an excellent means of transportation and it’s often the only means of getting around some people have.
 Plus, it’s cost-effective, good for your health, and releases no carbon emissions into the environment.
 However, it comes with its own dangers, especially on congested streets.
-A knowledgeable pedestrian injury accident lawyer, like a pedestrian accident lawyer in Kansas City, MO, can tell you that pedestrian fatalities, sadly, are common.
+A knowledgeable pedestrian injury accident lawyer can tell you that pedestrian fatalities, sadly, are common.
 If you or someone you love was injured or killed in a pedestrian accident, you are well-advised to consult with an experienced and capable attorney to discuss your legal options.

 How do I recover damages after a pedestrian accident?